SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 serves two related purposes.
 First, the higher the roll, the less likely an observer will question the disguise.
-Second, the total becomes the diﬃculty number for Perception or investigation efforts to see through it.
+Second, the total becomes the difficulty number for Perception or investigation efforts to see through it.
 If the investigation check is higher than the con total, the disguise has been penetrated.
 If at any time while the character is disguised he performs an